fachrihms/FMCG-analysis/README_eng.md

 Insight:
 <br>Dairy products (Milk), Household (Home Appliances) and Personal Care (Care) although not the highest-selling products this year compared to beverages, have stable sales, namely within one year with 3 times the highest sales

+Business recommendation:
+Build customer loyalty specifically for Dairy, Household, and Personal care product buyers or consider B2B products to increase sales in larger numbers.